 Once the sun gets a bit higher, it’s time to shift into punching mode.
-Daniel’s punching rod is a 7-foot 11-inch extra heavy Abu Garcia Villain with a high speed 8:1 Revo STX Abu Garcia reel, spooled up with 65-pound Spiderwire Ultracast Ultimate Braid.
-The right rod, reel, and line are the keys to successfully punching the grass – you have to be able to feel the bites, and you need to be able to set the hook hard with a big hook, and haul the fish and a whole bunch of grass up quickly.
+Daniel’s punching rod is a 7-foot 11-inch extra heavy Abu Garcia Villain with a high speed 8:1 Revo STX Abu Garcia reel, spooled up with 65-pound Spiderwire DuraBraid.
+The right rod, reel, and line are the keys to successfully punching the grass – you have to be able to feel the bites, and you need to be able to set the hook hard with a big hook and haul the fish and a whole bunch of grass up quickly.
 Sometimes you end up with so much grass around the fish you can’t even see the fish, and all that wet grass is heavy.

-Saguaro Lake has large grass beds, and the grass can actually grow as deep as 25 to 30 feet when the water is very clear.
+Saguaro Lake has large grass beds, and the grass can grow as deep as 25 to 30 feet when the water is very clear.
 Grass that deep doesn’t reach the surface, but you can fish it the same way.
 We were fishing grass beds that reached the surface or very near it, and Elias fishes them the way you would fish structure.
 There are points, walls, humps, and channels in the grass, plus those types of structure on the bottom under the grass.
-When it reaches the surface, the grass lays down and forms mats that are very dense, but underneath it is a lot more open.
-When you drop a nice bulky bait down there, the bass think it’s a bluegill, and they just hammer it.
+When it reaches the surface, the grass lays down and forms very dense mats, but underneath it is a lot more open.
+When you drop a nice bulky bait down there, the bass think it’s a bluegill, and they hammer it.
 This is not a stealth bite – Elias says it feels like a baby gorilla grabbed your line and yanked on it.

 Fishing the grass on a busy lake like Saguaro can be difficult because all the wake action and waves want to toss you around.
 The Minn Kota Talons on the back of the boat keep him securely locked in place, and he recommends them for any grass or bed fishermen.
 Finally, a Ninja Grass Blade is a huge help – it keeps the grass and weeds from choking your trolling motor blade.
-Just attach one to the motor and it cuts the grass so you can keep fishing.
+Just attach one to the motor, and it cuts the grass so you can keep fishing.
 Paying attention to details is what makes Daniel Elias such a successful angler.
 It can do the same for you.